dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Besides Crossplane, ArgoCD also installed other packages/services:

 **NGINX**
-In order to call the `Quote Frontend` from outside kubernetes we need to setup ingress.
+In order to call the `Quote Frontend` from outside Kubernetes, we need to set up ingress.
 NGINX is an ingress controller that acts as a reverse proxy and load-balancer and handles all external traffic into the cluster.
-A cluster needs a ingress controller in order to call the endpoints inside kubernetes from outside kubernetes.
+A cluster needs an ingress controller in order to call the endpoints inside Kubernetes from outside Kubernetes.

 **Prometheus and Grafana**
-Prometheus and Grafana is a famous open source monitoring stack.
-This stack is not strictly needed to run the test applicaiton, but it is used to resemble a realistic setup you would see at a company.
-It is installed on both the core clusters and the app clusters, so it is possible to observe the resource usage.
+Prometheus and Grafana is a famous open-source monitoring stack.
+This stack is not strictly needed to run the test application, but it is used to resemble a realistic setup you would see at a company.
+It is installed on both the core clusters and the app clusters, so it is possible to observe resource usage.

 ### 7.2.2.
 Eventual consistency

 <!-- intro -->
-At its core all ArgoCD is reads from a given branch on a given repository and applies all the resources that it finds to Kubernetes.
-By default there is no order to this process, but ArgoCD will just apply all the manifests and then Kubernetes will handle the rest.
+At its core, all ArgoCD reads from a given branch on a given repository and applies all the resources that it finds to Kubernetes.
+By default, there is no order to this process, but ArgoCD will just apply all the manifests, and then Kubernetes will handle the rest.

 <!-- dependencies -->
-In any modern software environment there exist dependencies.
+In any modern software environment, there exist dependencies.
 The amount of dependencies depends on how well your system is decoupled.
-If a typical company would have to spin up their entire infrastructure form scratch, it would probably include a lot of sequential steps in a specific order, because some of their services needs other service to run.
+If a typical company had to spin up its entire infrastructure from scratch, it would probably include a lot of sequential steps in a specific order because some of its services need other services to run.

 <!-- how Argo handles eventual consistency -->
-Doing sequential deployments through a script often takes a long time, because it run sequentially and not in parallel.
+Doing sequential deployments through a script often takes a long time because it runs sequentially and not in parallel.
 With Eventual consistency, you can much easier run multiple steps at the same time.
 Kubernetes is full of eventual consistency.
-There is no order of when which resources/events are created/handled - instead everything will just eventually be setup/running.
-Applying kubernetes resources with ArgoCD works the same way.
-If ArgoCD fails to deploy one of these `Applciations` (because some dependency may be missing) it will just automaticity try again in a minute.
-This means I can apply our entire infrastructure at once with ArgoCD, and ArgoCD will make sure everything will be deployed with eventual consistence even though there is broken dependencies temporarily in the process.
+There is no order of when which resources/events are created/handled - instead, everything will just eventually be set up/running.
+Applying Kubernetes resources with ArgoCD works the same way.
+If ArgoCD fails to deploy one of these `Applications` (because some dependency may be missing), it will just automatically try again in a minute.
+This means I can apply our entire infrastructure at once with ArgoCD, and ArgoCD will make sure everything will be deployed with eventual consistency even though there is broken dependencies temporarily in the process.
 This also applies every time you update something in the infrastructure.
-Configuration and workload will be applied and schedules when ever ArgoCD eventually syncs its state with whatever is stored in chosen git repository.
+Configuration and workload will be applied and scheduled whenever ArgoCD eventually syncs its state with whatever is stored in the chosen git repository.

 ### 7.2.3.
 Repository structure

-The structure for this implementation split up in 3 repositories.
+The structure for this implementation is split up into 3 repositories.
 One ArgoCD Synced repository for the `core-cluster`.
 A second ArgoCD synced repository for syncing with `app-cluster` and a general repository with code and scripts for bootstrapping the system.

 ```
 root